Sup2point0/Assort/Yu-Gi-Oh!/psssccct.md

   </tr>
 </table>

-If it’s `use each effect`, then `[HOPT]` goes before every applicable effect.
+Where ‘HOPT’ represents ‘hard once per turn’.
+If it’s `each effect` (instead of `this effect`), then `[HOPT]` goes before every applicable effect.
 This also brings the added advantage of being able to easily designate each effect different turnly restrictions, facilityzing more flexible card design.
-It also means `you can only use each of the following effects of [...] once per turn` will be no more.
+It also means `you can only use each of the following effects of {...} once per turn` will be no more, which always disrupts text structure.

-This also works for Summon conditions:
+Similarly, for Summon conditions:

 <table>
   <tr>